helm/charts/incubator/zookeeper/README.md

  [Zookeeper StatefulSet](https://github.com/kubernetes/contrib/tree/master/statefulset/zookeeper).

 ## Prerequisites
-* Kubernetes 1.5 with alpha APIs enable
+* Kubernetes 1.5
+* If you use spreading, the cluster will require alpha features to be enabled.
-* PV support on the underlying infrastructure
+* PersistentVolume support on the underlying infrastructure
+* A dynamic provisioner for the PersistentVolumes
 * A familiarity with [Apache ZooKeeper 3.4.x](https://zookeeper.apache.org/doc/current/)

 ## Chart Components